mosra/magnum-bindings/doc/python/corrade.containers.rst

 .. py:function:: corrade.containers.StridedBitArrayView3D.transposed
     :raise IndexError: if :p:`a` or :p:`b` is not :py:`0`, :py:`1` or :py:`2`
         or if  they're the same
+.. py:function:: corrade.containers.StridedBitArrayView3D.expanded
+    :raise IndexError: if :p:`dimension` is not :py:`0`, :py:`1` or :py:`2`
+    :raise ValueError: if product of :p:`size` is not equal to size in :p:`dimension`

 .. py:class:: corrade.containers.MutableStridedBitArrayView3D